RomHartmann/doc_deduplicator/README.md

 To display some text from the duplicate documents in terminal, add the `--display_dupes` flag. eg `python minhash_lsh_dedupe.py new --display_dupes`

+To save the duplicate documents to a newline delimited json file, add the `--save_dupes` flag. eg `python minhash_lsh_dedupe.py new --save_dupes`

 More info can be found by running `python minhash_lsh_dedupe.py --help`